 What Effect Does the Standard of Living Have upon Alimony in Arizona?

-It is only one of several factors the court considers in balancing against all of the other factors the court must consider.
-The reason this factor is influential, yet not controlling, in determining the amount of alimony in Arizona is because in most cases the goal is to provide an amount of spousal maintenance for such amount and duration to permit that spouse to seek additional education, training and experience to be able to be financially self supportive (i.e., a rehabilitative award).
+It is only one of several factors the court considers in balancing against all of the other factors the court must take into account.
+The reason this factor is influential, yet not controlling, in determining the amount of alimony in Arizona is because in most cases the goal is to provide an amount of spousal maintenance for such amount and duration to permit that spouse to seek additional education, training, and experience to be able to be financially self-supportive (i.e., a rehabilitative award).

 Contact Our Scottsdale Arizona Alimony Attorneys

 Contact us today or call us at (480) 305-8300 to schedule your consultation with one of our Scottsdale Arizona Spousal Maintenance Attorneys today regarding any questions you have regarding Arizona spousal maintenance laws or any other family law matter.